For cPanel & WHM version 68

 mod_userdir module, read our Apache mod_userdir Tweak documentation.

-To share an SSL certificate, select the desired certificate from the menu and click Share.
+To share an SSL certificate, select the desired certificate from the You may select a different shared SSL certificate below menu and click Share.
 The system will redirect you to a new interface that contains a confirmation message.

 If the interface does not list any certificates, you must create and install a new SSL certificate.
 To create and install a new SSL certificate, use WHM's Generate an SSL Certificate and Signing Request interface (WHM >> Home >> SSL/TLS >> Generate an SSL Certificate and Signing Request) and WHM's Install an SSL Certificate on a Domain interface (WHM >> Home >> SSL/TLS >> Install a SSL Certificate on a Domain).